Smart heating systems connect your home heating to your smartphone so you can control the temperature of your house from anywhere in the world.

 Energy companies are also installing smart meters for free as part of a government plan to make sure everyone has smart heating by 2020.
 Smart meters shouldn’t be confused with smart heating though (see below).

 Quite a bit, though the exact amount depends on the type and size of your home.

-Tado claims owners of smaller flats can reduce their heating bills by 20% or 30%, while Hive puts the saving at “up to £150 every year”, though it doesn’t specify what kind of house that applies to.
+Tado claims owners of smaller flats can reduce their heating bills by up to 31%, while Hive puts the saving at “up to £150 every year”, though it doesn’t specify what kind of house that applies to.

 One great feature is that the systems let you know how much energy – and hence money – you’re saving via monthly reports.
 Drop the temperature by 1 degree on Nest and it’ll show you a real-world saving that proves that every little really does help.

 What’s the difference between smart heating and smart meters?

 Smart meters, which are being rolled out for free, are fixed digitalised systems which allow you to track your electricity and gas usage at home.
 Whereas smart heating works from remote devices such as your smartphone, allowing you to control your home heating from anywhere in the world and set more specific programs.
 Smart meters are good, but they’re just not as advanced as smart heating, or function the same way.